 As a certified organic dairy and creamery, we fully support and comply with federal, state, county, and independent certifier organic standards, which prohibit the use of genetically modified organisms (GMOs) in all our products and prohibit the use of genetically modified crops grown or purchased to feed cows.
 We believe that GMOs have no place in farming or in our food system and that GMOs pose a threat to the land and to family farms.
 The use of GMOs negatively impacts the environment, because farmers must increase the use of pesticides and fertilizers.

-In 2010, Straus Family Creamery became the first creamery in the US to verify all our participating farms as Non-GMO Project Verified.
+In 2010, Straus Family Creamery became the first creamery in the U.S. to certify our products as Non-GMO Project Verified.

 Consumers have a right to know about genetically engineered foods